 Nirmalamma

 Nirmalamma is an Indian actor, best known for Tamil cinema.
-Nirmalamma began their career in 1991.
+Nirmalamma began their career in 1991 and has been a prominent figure in the industry for over 35 years.
 With 30 credits to their name, Nirmalamma remains one of the most prolific and celebrated talents in the industry.
 Nirmalamma is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones